jenna-tb-ekwealor/academic-kickstart/content/post/nicar2020/index.md

 - album: nicaralbum
   image: mangrove.JPG
-  caption: Not to be out done by the big, the black mangroves (<i>Avicennia germinans</i>) were also a sight to behold.
+  caption: Not to be out done by the big, the black mangroves (*Avicennia germinans*) were also a sight to behold.

 ---